pepstock-org/Charba-Wiki/docs/charts/geo/Choropleth.md

 | projectionOffset | [double, double] | [] | The map projection offset value.
 | projectionScale | double | Undefined.DOUBLE | How much the map will be scaled.

-### Color axis
+### Color axes

-A [Color axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/ColorAxis.html) is managing the coloring of the nodes.
+A color axis is managing the coloring of the nodes.

 A color axis manages how the map must be colored providing also a legend to see the color distribution for the choropleth chart.

 <img src={useBaseUrl('/img/colorAxis.png')} />

+There are 2 axis types for coloring the nodes:

+ * [Color axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/ColorAxis.html) which extends the [cartesian linear axis](../../axes/CartesianLinearAxes) to repesent numbers.
+ * [Color logarithmic axis](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/geo/ColorLogarithmicAxis.html) which extends the [cartesian logarithmic axis](../../axes/CartesianLogarithmicAxes) to represent number by logarithmic base.

 Here is an example how to create a color axis: